ubc-library-rc/Geocoding-Web-Mapping-with-Python/Content/Getting Started.md

 ## 1) Start Python
 * UBC provides server space where you can run Python using a [Jupyter Notebook](https://ubc.syzygy.ca/jupyter)
   * Login with your CWL.
 You'll then be taken to a blank jupyter window.
 * This is good option for getting your bearings because nearly everything is already set up.
-  * You don't have to worry about installing anything on your own system.
+You don't have to worry about installing anything on your own system.
 * This may sound intimidating/confusing.
 But don't worry, its easy.
 You don't need to know command line to do this.
 I'll walk you through step by step!!
-  * You can refer to the video below for helps with steps 2 - 5.
+  * You can refer to the video below for help

 ## 2) Open a terminal